Join us in our mission to promote brain health in communities at greatest risk for dementia.

 All paid positions are currently filled; please check back for employment opportunities in Spring 2026.

-The Cognitive Health in Late Life (CHILL) Lab is seeking three highly motivated undergraduate research assistants to volunteer with our current research studies.
+The Cognitive Health in Late Life (CHILL) Lab is seeking 2-3 highly motivated research assistants to volunteer with our current research studies.

 Research assistants can gain academic credit via registering for Undergraduate Research in Psychology (PSYCH4998).